 Independent financial advisers are more than just product pickers.
 They are independent of any service provider and their role is to assist with long-term financial planning.
 They have the objectivity and experience to help you meet the full range of challenges you might face.

 An adviser can help you to avoid common investing mistakes

 Independent financial advisers (IFAs) play an important role in helping you make decisions that are right for your circumstances and, importantly, helping you to avoid the pitfalls of investing on your own, which include:

 Investing without a plan

 A well-crafted financial plan is a critical starting point for achieving financial freedom.
 If you don’t know where you’re going, how will you know when you get there?
-An independent financial adviser will help you to develop a workable plan to suit your personal financial goals and needs.
+An IFA will help you to develop a workable plan to suit your personal financial goals and needs.

 Investing in the wrong product